Gaelchultúr offers a range of courses throughout the year. Click on a course title below to find out more about that course.

 Participants will also have access to an online course on Gaelchultúr’s e-learning website, ranganna.com, as soon as they register.
 Click here to try that course for free.

-The summer course will commence the week beginning 08 May 2017 and classes will be available in Dublin and other venues throughout Ireland.
+The autumn course will commence the week beginning 25 September 2017 and classes will be available in Dublin, in Carlow and in Cork.
 Participants will attend one class per week, between 7.00 – 9.00 p.m., for ten weeks.

 These part-time programmes, the first of their kind, will help public sector employees communicate more effectively through Irish and add to their spoken language skills.
 The courses will give the employees an opportunity to learn specialised language pertaining to their work and to gain a recognised qualification at the same time.

 The intensive course focuses on grammatical accuracy, writing style and translation skills.
 There’s also an emphasis on the technological resources available in Irish, including those available online.
 Most of the programme is conducted online but participants also attend classroom sessions in Gaelchultúr’s headquarters in Dublin on four Saturdays during the course.
 The following are the dates for the classroom-based sessions in autumn 2017: